 - (1) Any ERCOT Member, Market Participant, PUCT Staff, Reliability Monitor Staff, NERC Regional Entity Staff, the IMM Staff, or ERCOT may comment on the PGRR. - (2) To receive consideration, comments must be delivered electronically to ERCOT in the designated format provided on the ERCOT website within 14 days from the posting date of the PGRR.
-Comments submitted after the 14 day comment period may be considered at the discretion of PLWG after these comments have been posted.
-Comments submitted in accordance with the instructions on the ERCOT website, regardless of date of submission, shall be posted on the ERCOT website and distributed to the PLWG within three Business Days of submittal. - (3) The PLWG shall consider the PGRR at its next regularly scheduled meeting after the end of the 14 day comment period.
-At such meeting, the PLWG may take action on the PGRR.
-In considering action on a PGRR, the PLWG may: - (a) Recommend approval of the PGRR as submitted or as modified; - (b) Recommend rejection of the PGRR; - (c) If no consensus can be reached on the PGRR, present options for ROS consideration; - (d) Defer decision on the PGRR; or - (e) Recommend that ROS refer the PGRR to a subcommittee, working group or task force as provided in Section 1.2.3, Planning Working Group. - (4) Within three Business Days after PLWG takes action, ERCOT shall post a PLWG Report reflecting the PLWG action on the ERCOT website.
-The PLWG Report shall contain the following items: - (a) Identification of submitter of the PGRR
+Comments submitted after the 14 day comment period may be considered at the discretion of ROS after these comments have been posted.
+Comments submitted in accordance with the instructions on the ERCOT website, regardless of date of submission, shall be posted on the ERCOT website and distributed to the ROS within three Business Days of submittal. - (3) The ROS shall consider the PGRR at its next regularly scheduled meeting after the end of the 14 day comment period.
+The quorum and voting requirements for ROS action are set forth in the Technical Advisory Committee Procedures.
+At such meeting, the ROS shall take action on the PGRR.
+In considering action on a PGRR, the ROS shall: - (a) Recommend approval of the PGRR as submitted or as modified; - (b) Reject the PGRR; - (c) Defer decision on the PGRR; or - (d) Refer the PGRR to another ROS working group or task force, or another TAC subcommittee with instructions.